-During the CBT we have 50cc automatics, Yamaha YBR 125cc manuals (standard and custom low height) as well as SR125cc manuals which are custom styled for either shorter people or those who prefer this riding style.
+During the CBT we have 50cc & 125cc automatics, Yamaha YBR 125cc manuals (standard and custom low height) as well as SR125cc manuals which are custom styled for either shorter people or those who prefer this riding style.

 I am short and have been told I cannot ride a motorbike?

 What motorcycle training facilities do you have?

 So much more than just a shed!
-Our CBT training site in East Grinstead has the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
-Our Crawley site is the only CBT training site in Crawley itself and has two areas, both well over 12000 sq ft training area along with on site kitchen, classroom and toilets.
+Our CBT training sites in East Grinstead and Crawley have the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
+MTS is the only training school with a CBT site in Crawley itself and our site has two areas, both well over 12000 sq ft each, so ideal for New Rider Courses as well as CBTs.
 At our Burgess Hill site we have 3 separate areas to use so once again, plenty of space for getting the hang of things.
 We also have use of the leisure centre facilities including the vending machines and Costa cafe!

 Will we ride straight out onto a fast road?

 No. MTS will not take you straight out onto a 50mph road we value your safety so the first hour of the road ride is spent around a DVSA approved ‘nursery route’ mainly consisting of housing estates, speed humps, mini roundabouts, junctions and slow traffic.
 We only enter faster roads or heavy traffic situations once we are happy the students are both competent and confident.

 How do we know where to go on the road ride?

 You will be in radio contact with your instructor the whole time and they will be giving you directions.

 Do I need a licence to do a CBT